-Overall equipment effectiveness (OEE) is one of the most important metrics to help organisations analyse and optimise equipment usage.
+Overall equipment effectiveness (OEE) is one of the most important metrics to help organizations analyze and optimize equipment usage.
 OEE evaluates how available equipment is, how it performs and what kind of quality it produces.
 The metric offers an important, high level overview of equipment efficiency.

 Why measure OEE?

 To further discover what is contributing to production losses, availability, performance and quality are subdivided into what is called the ‘Six Big Losses’ in OEE.
-They are categorised as:
+They are categorized as:

 How do you calculate OEE?

 - Availability = Run Time / Planned Production Time